EzlosSWM/ezlos-blog/content/posts/builder-pattern.md

 I managed to write a simple enough script in Go to get it out of the way, but I knew; I could do better.
 That’s when I started brainstorming ways to make it scaleable & easier to maintain.
 I wanted a CLI tool that generates boilerplate Go code for a generic project and eventually scales up to complete projects with different architectural patterns.

-### The Solution
-After deciding what I wanted, it was time to do some research on how to go about achieving it.
-That's when I ran into a video on YouTube titled [10 Design Patterns Explained in 10 Minutes](https://www.youtube.com/watch?v=tv-_1er1mWI&pp=ygUROCBkZXNpZ24gcGF0dGVybnM%3D) by Fireship.
-I found it interesting how he explained the builder pattern so I did more focused research on it.
-That's when I decided I was going to use the pattern to build my CLI tool.

 ## What is the builder pattern?
 Essentially, a builder is a creational design pattern that allows you to create objects (in Go’s case, structs).
 Encapsulating the logic for creation allows for cleaner and easier-to-maintain code while being flexible.
 It defines a predetermined sequence of steps to promote consistency and reliability.